 This course will fulfill the University of Florida's Writing and Math Requirement (formerly Gordon Rule).
 This means that students in this course are required to write at least 6,000 words in assignments throughout the semester.
 For more information on the Writing and Math Requirement, please examine this link at the Office of the Registrar.

 Literature

 Textbook

 The textbook for the course is Introduction to Economic Geography.
 Globalization, Uneven Development and Place by Danny MacKinnon & Andrew Cumbers (third edition, 2019).
-The book is available online on UF's Library website.
-Two hard copies are reserved for this class.
+Two hard copies are reserved for this class at the library.

 Supplemental readings